Why Do I Fear Being Rejected?

 • hidden family histories

-Sometimes people carry a sense of exclusion that feels larger than their own personal story.
+Sometimes people carry a sense of exclusion that feels older, deeper, or larger than their personal experience alone.

 • greater self-acceptance